Healthy Homes Assessment Akina

 Insulation Akina

-Ceiling and underfloor insulation is a requirement to all rental houses since July 1, 2019.
-All landlords and property managers must make sure the insulation meets the new standard.
-In some cases, existing ceiling insulation or insulation in the subfloor space might require to be filled with or replaced.
+Underfloor and ceiling insulation is required on all rental houses since July 1, 2019.
+All landlords and property managers must ensure that the insulation is in line with this new quality.
+In some instances, old ceiling insulation as well as insulation within the subfloor space may need to be replaced or replaced.

-A house that is well-insulated can reduce condensation, and decrease the risk of mould and dampness and it will make it easier to allow the house to keep heat.
+A properly insulated home will help to control condensation and lower the chance of mould and dampness and it will make more easy to the house to hold the heat.

 Insulation requirements to meet the R-values of your area.